readthedocs/readthedocs.org/docs/webhooks.rst

 * Test the webhook with :guilabel:`Delivery test`
 * On Read the Docs, check that the warnings have disappeared and the delivery test triggered a build

-Please note that this applies to any Gitea instance and that the "GitHub webhook" works because Gitea uses the same payload as GitHub.
-The generic webhook is not compatibile with Gitea.
+These instructions apply to any Gitea instance.

 .. _webhook-integration-generic: